 Treatment of leukemia starts with prevention.
 Preventive measures include not smoking and avoiding dangerous long-term exposure to certain dangerous chemicals, such as benzene.

 A diagnosis of leukemia can be delayed or missed because people with chronic lymphocytic leukemia or chronic myelogenous leukemia may not have any symptoms.
 In addition, some symptoms of leukemia can be vague and similar to symptoms of other diseases, conditions and disorders.
-These include influenza, aging, bleeding disorders, and upper respiratory infection. ...more misdiagnosis »
+These include influenza, aging, bleeding disorders, and upper ...more misdiagnosis »

 Symptoms of Leukemia